Are manual coffee machines easy to use?

 However, pressure profiling capability is unnecessary for Italian coffee machines with E61 groups as the E61 groups have gentle pressure build up engineered in to their design.
 The E61 group is legendary for good reason.
 My advice is to skip pressure profiling and flow profiling and choose an Italian coffee machine with an E61 group.

 I'm often asked about heat up time.
-Traditional heat exchanger and dual boiler espresso machines have an E61 group (the Star Trek looking thingy out front).
-The boilers in these machines heat right up in about 5 minutes, but allow 20 minutes for the E61 group to heat up to thermal equilibrium before pulling your shot.
+Premium Italian coffee machines have an E61 group (the Star Trek looking thingy out front).
+The boilers in these machines heat right up in about 5 minutes, but allow another 15 minutes for the E61 group to heat up to thermal equilibrium before pulling your shot.
 If you are in a rush you get a great espresso after 10 minutes by running water through the group to heat it more quickly.
+This is known as a warming flush.

 Never give up an E61 group on an Italian coffee machine to save a few minutes during heat up.
 The E61 is legendary for good reasons including thermal stability and gentle pressure ramp up during brewing.